pebblecode/pebblecode.github.io/work/case-studies/az-overview.md

 ## ------ Hero ------ ##
-hero-title: Streamlining A to Z
+hero-title: Streamlining <br>A to Z
 hero-subtitle: How do you transform and unify internal communication for one of the world’s largest pharmaceutical companies?
 hero-logo: az

 ## ------- Photo 1 -------- ##
-photo1-url: stickies.jpg
+photo1-url: features/stickies.jpg

 ## ------ Problem ------ ##
-problem-illustration: people-2.png
 problem-title: The Problem
+problem-illustration: people-3.png
 problem-summary-lrg: Being such a large enterprise, AstraZeneca (AZ) is always changing – size, methods, systems.
 problem-summary: Creating inconsistencies in communication and slowing down the business process, all at the expense of quality.
 Their outdated waterfall method needed a push into the 21st century.